akntmzjtj/odin-calculator/README.md

  - [ ] Divide by zero
  - [x] User can insert decimal numbers
  - [x] Repeat calculation by pressing `=` button
+ - [x] Percent button functionality
+ - [x] The sign of operand can now be toggled using plus/minus button